caseytechschool-cts/AI-TimbarraTeacherPD/README.md

 - [Introduction to PlaygroundAI](./AI_classroom_activities/HowtousePlaygroundAI.pdf)

 # Guide for others
 Open the `Content.md` file.
 It has a comprehensive introduction of modern AI.
 There are several sections in this document.
 Each section is independent.
-If you only focus on student activities, check out the `AI Classroom Activities` section.

 > [!TIP]
 > To download the entire project, click on the green `Code` button and choose `Download ZIP`.
 Unzip the downloaded folder on your computer and now you have an offline version of this content.